matchwood/acid-world/README.md

 ### The state of this code

 Rather than copying and pasting swathes of acid-state, this package has been pretty much written from scratch.
 The focus has been on producing a proof of concept, mainly on the type level (handling heteregenous lists with lots of class constraints and type synonyms is a bit finicky).
-I have therefore not focused much on exception handling / memory usage / performance.
+Not much fine tuning has been done on exception handling / memory usage / performance, but the general structure of the package was designed from the start to put an emphasis on memory usage and performance: "'premature optimization is the root of all evil' is the root of all evil!".